tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
     WHAT do you want to change about your life or work?
-WHY?
+WHY is that important to you?
 WHEN can you act?
 HOW can you become the great person you've always wanted to be?

     GET AN EXPERT PARTNER to guide you through difficult transitions & remove obstacles so you can transform yourself into a powerful leader of every part of your life, work & relationships.